Question # 1

 References:

-Fannie Mae Selling Guide on acceptable sources of funds
+Fannie Mae Selling Guide for income verification

 Question # 2